This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You will be taught how to adjust each insulin dose you take with meals.
 Always check your blood sugar level before the meal.
 The dose will be based on your blood sugar level, carbohydrates in the meal, and activity after the meal.

 How do I check my blood sugar level?

 You will be taught how to check a small drop of blood with a glucose monitor.
-You may need to check your blood sugar level at least 3 times each day.
-Ask your caregiver when and how often to check during the day.
-Ask what your blood sugar levels should be before and after you eat.
-You may need to check for ketones in your urine or blood if your blood sugar is high.
-Write down your results and show them to your caregiver.
+You will need to check your blood sugar level at least 3 times each day.
+Ask your healthcare provider when and how often to check during the day.
+If you check your blood sugar level before a meal , it should be between 80 and 130 mg/dL.
+If you check your blood sugar level 1 to 2 hours after a meal , it should be less than 180 mg/dL.
+Ask your healthcare provider if these are good goals for you.
+You may need to check for ketones in your urine or blood if your level is higher than directed.
+Write down your results and show them to your healthcare provider.
 He may use the results to make changes to your medicine, food, or exercise schedules.

-- Keep track of carbohydrates: Your blood sugar level can get too high if you eat too many carbohydrates in one meal or snack.
+- Keep track of carbohydrates (sugar and starchy foods).
+Your blood sugar level can get too high if you eat too many carbohydrates.
 Your dietitian will help you plan meals and snacks that have the right amount of carbohydrates.

-- Eat less salt: Limit foods that are high in sodium (salt).
-Some examples are soy sauce, potato chips, and soup.
+- Eat less sodium (salt).
+Limit high-sodium foods, such as soy sauce, potato chips, and soup.
 Do not add salt to food you cook.
 Limit your use of table salt.

 What else can I do to manage my diabetes?

 - Check your feet each day for sores.
 Wear shoes and socks that fit correctly.
 Do not trim your toenails.
 Ask your healthcare provider for more info about foot care.